The firm "excels at representing clients in proceedings involving the FEC" (Chambers USA 2010). Our experience in this area includes:

 FEC MUR 6206: On behalf of BASF Corporation.

-- The complaint alleged that BASF Corporation failed to make available a payroll deduction system for its employees' contributions to a labor organization's political action committee.
+- The complaint alleged that BASF Corporation failed to make available a payroll deduction system for its employees' contributions to a labor organization's PAC.
 The FEC closed the matter when it was equally divided on whether to find reason to believe that BASF Corporation violated federal law and whether to dismiss the matter.

 FEC MUR 6075: On behalf of Congresswoman Kay Granger and Congressman Joe Barton.